astrion/Java-PHP-SQL_User_Management_System/readme.md

 --------------

-Smarty is a text editor with undo, redo, undo all, redo all.
+Smarty is a text editor with undo, forget, undo all, forget all.
 This program is created to learn Java GUI programming and data structure management.

 The below is a sample page with Lorem Ipsum.